jphoga/portfolio/content/project/project/iot_platform/index.md

 ### What is Industry 4.0?

-When I talk about Industry 4.0 I mean all the new areas that are hyped lately including **AI, IoT, Cloud and Edge Computing** and other cool sounding stuff.
+When I talk about Industry 4.0 I mean all the new areas that are hyped lately including **AI, IoT, Cloud and Edge Computing** and other cool sounding stuff, and put it to use in industrial manufacturing.
 This is foremost to help the client stay competitive, not the least in light of new consumer demands like **individualized products** to be ready **on-demand**.

 Since we are the IoT sector, out of all this new cool stuff out there we mainly focus on IoT (sounds logical).
-If you take the idea of IoT to a manufacturer, the first thing which comes in mind is to make use of all the data you can collect inside your manufacturing process (that is a lot I can tell you!).
+If you take the idea of IoT to a manufacturer, the first thing which comes to mind is to make use of all the data you can collect inside your manufacturing process (that is a lot I can tell you!).
 This can either be data formerly written on paper by the factory staff, but also sensor data from the environment and all those **PLCs** (small computers used to control equipment and machinery) just waiting to be streamed and collected for further analysis.

 ### What we build to help factory management in their daily struggle